RedisInsight/Tutorials/README.md

 You can customize the run parameters to configure the raw mode, pipeline parameter and group mode.
 If specified, they will override the configuration set in RedisInsight.
 If not specified - the behaviour will be defined by parameters set in RedisInsight.
-To specify the parameters, insert them after the `redis-auto:` and add the parameters in square brackets separated with a semicolon (`;`) in the following way:
+To specify the parameters, insert them after the `redis:` and add the parameters in square brackets separated with a semicolon (`;`) in the following way:

 ```